 Modifiability of Custody Orders

 In both Delaware and Pennsylvania, custody orders that are entered based upon an agreement of the parties can be modified at any time consistent with the best interests of the child.
 However, the standard for modification of an order entered by a judge after a hearing is very different in these two states.
 In Pennsylvania, a party may seek the modification of any order, even one issued by a judge after a hearing, if it is in the best interests of the child.
-In Delaware, a party cannot file to modify an order issued by a judge after a hearing for two years unless they can demonstrate that the continuing enforcement of that order will jeopardize the child’s physical health or significantly impair their emotional development.
-Practically, modification of any custody order can be difficult, as Courts in either state, will examine whether and to what extent circumstances have changed before agreeing to a modification of a custody order.
+In Delaware, a party cannot file to modify an order issued by a judge after a hearing for two years unless they can demonstrate that the continuing enforcement of that order will jeopardize the child’s physical health or significantly impair his/her emotional development.
+Practically, modification of any custody order can be difficult, as courts in either state will examine whether and to what extent circumstances have changed before agreeing to a modification of a custody order.

 Grandparent custody rights are generally limited, but there are important differences between Delaware and Pennsylvania.
 In Delaware, grandparents can only obtain custody absent the agreement of the parents if the grandparents demonstrate that the parents are unable to care for the child.
 In Delaware, this is referred to as a Guardianship Order.
 A Guardianship Order will generally be rescinded if the parent can demonstrate that they are fit to care for the children.
-In Pennsylvania, grandparents can also seek custody on a variety of different bases, if the parent is unable to care for the child.
+In Pennsylvania, grandparents can also seek custody on a variety of different bases if the parent is unable to care for the child.